 In this article:

-- Hey Siri, what is omnichannel customer service?
+- What is omnichannel customer service?

 - Omnichannel vs. multichannel customer service

-- Creating an omnichannel customer service strategy
+- How to create an omnichannel customer service strategy

 - Omnichannel customer service use cases and examples